-Hats come in many shapes and sizes, but most have typical features with a typical hat consisting of four main parts and two internal features.
+Hats come in many shapes and sizes, but most have typical features with a typical hat consisting of four main parts (crown, brim, band and pinch/crease) and two internal features (sweatband and lining).

 The part of a hat covering the top of the head.